 5. The last line is where you get to really shine

 Your closing sentence is the ultimate make or break for the entire essay so it is a shame to see many responses ending awkwardly due to students running out of time or becoming lazy with that final sentence.
 Last words are so important but don’t spend too much time on it!
 One awesome way to finish is with a very well thought-out phrase which summarises your contention one last time.
-Remember, if you can’t Imagine dropping the mic after the final sentence of your essay, your conclusion needs to be stronger.
+Imagine dropping the mic after the final sentence of your essay, your conclusion needs to be stronger.

 If you need further help on Text Response (including essay structure), check out our Ultimate Guide to VCE Text Response.